LovelK7/PyFloraPots/README.md

 ## PyFloraPots

-PyFloraPots helps your potted plants to be happy and well nourished thanks to the use of IoT.
+PyFloraPots helps your potted plants to grow and be well nourished thanks to the use of IoT.

 # Usage
 ***PyFloraPots consists of the main program, which contains the GUI code (PyFloraPots.py) that is linked to reading, saving, generation and other modules.***